-Here we hope you find everything you need to know about Year One at Hambleton Primary Academy.
+Welcome to our page!
+We hope you find everything you need to know about Year One at Hambleton Primary Academy.

 Homework is set every Friday with 5 spellings to learn to be tested the following Friday morning.
 Children are also expected to complete a maths challenge set on Google Classroom.
 Reading is a crucial aspect of a child’s education and it is vital that they read every day.
 We are currently using Bug Club, an online platform to access allocated reading books.
 We ask that children complete a book review once a week, based on one the reading books they have read.

-P.E is every Tuesday in Year One.
+P.E is every Monday in Year One.
 Please make sure your child comes to school in the full and correct P.E in kit school.
 Hair must be tied up and jewellery removed.

 Thank you for your continued support,

 Miss Squire and Mrs Ronson